Guidance Note: Workforce Planning

 In the case of new providers and new developments, TEQSA will need to be satisfied that the provider will meet the staffing requirements of the HES Framework for the initial establishment phase and then continue to meet the requirements through subsequent phases.
 They will need to show how they will scale up their workforce progressively as student numbers are projected to increase.

 TEQSA acknowledges that workforce planning can be undertaken in various ways according to the circumstances, scale and stage of development of the provider.
 In so doing TEQSA does not seek to prescribe how workforce planning is done or the form a workforce plan might take.
 Some providers may prefer to incorporate workforce plans in another planning framework (e.g. strategic plan, business plan), or to have a stand-alone workforce plan.
+Irrespective of the approach taken by particular providers, TEQSA will expect to see key elements of a workforce planning process encompassing planning, target setting, monitoring and improvement and that these elements give rise to informed views at senior executive and governing body level.
 Note: Some notes on accepted elements of good practice are in Appendix A of this document for information.

 TEQSA’s prime focus will be on the outcomes of workforce planning and the likelihood that the relevant Standards of the HES Framework that relate to staffing will be met and continue to be met on the basis of the planning.
 TEQSA will expect to see the following: